giaco5988/hcl-on-fashion-mnist/README.md

 * Add dvc-tracking to track data and pipelines
 * In order to reduce queries to database, can we understand which are the most effective (optimal) labels to query?
 E.g. those which are most difficult to classify.
 A first try could be to query those with low classification score.
+This is similar to what is done in active learning.